panjingwei1945/behavior_box/README.md

 ## Due modification

 > Arduino Due is different from the avr based arduino board (like uno).
 It must be erased before uploading.
-Therefore Due must be modified before assembling, to ensure raspberry pi can upload program from it's own native serial port(ttyAMA0).
+Therefore Due must be modified before assembling, to ensure raspberry pi can upload program from it's onboard native serial port(ttyAMA0).

 1. Solder the **missing pin** on Due
   ![/README/SolderMissingPins.PNG](/README/SolderMissingPins.PNG)